JohnSilentHill/JohnSilentHill/README.md

 ### Instead, I'm learning Python.
-I've had a try at Lua and Html but they suck and I will not be trying assembly you freaks.
+I've had a try at Lua and Html in the past but they suck (and I will not be trying assembly you freaks.)